-In this article we’ll show you how to fit the latch, latch plates, and door handles onto your new door and door frame with ease.
+In this article, we’ll show you how to fit the door latch, latch plates, and door handles onto your new door and door frame with ease.

 So, without further ado, let’s get started!